 I have found so much support in social media platforms, and “met” other wonderful Celiacs from all over the world.
 I’ve learned that I CAN DO THIS!
 It’s hard for sure, but it’s the only way for me to stay healthy and thrive.
 I literally have no other choice.

+Take a look around my site.
+One of the reasons I created this little corner of the website is because I wanted to share my travel, recipes, and gluten-free experiences.
 Please don’t hesitate to ask me any questions at any time.
 I want to share my journey and help others!